ProgClubGSU/ProgClubSite/src/content/gitpaid/resume-guide.md

 ---

-<h1 id="work-experience">Work Experience Section</h1>
+# Work Experience Section

-This is your **core section** if you’ve had internships, freelance gigs, research, or even volunteer engineering work.
+This is your **core section** if you've had internships, freelance gigs, research, or even volunteer engineering work.

-Even without big names on your resume, you can still make this section look like a legit engineer's — if your bullets are solid.
+Even without big names or even "legit" experience on your resume, you can still make this section look like an engineer's, if your bullets are solid.

 ### What to Include: